pin-79/pinster/README.md

 Simply install and/or run the command using your preferred package manager (example: `uvx pinster`).
 Use the `--help` option if needed.

-The game plays a random track chosen from a selection of songs which stayed on the Billboard Hot 100 chart for a decent amount of time.
+The game plays a random track chosen from a selection of popular songs from different sources.

 Pause using `Enter` and guess the song details.
 Press `Enter` to reveal the answer.
 Press `Enter` again to play the next song.